 So how does the ESL teacher go about designing and running their EAP classes?
 Here are some suggestions for making English for Academic Purposes just right for your students.

-5 Tips to Successfully Teach English for Academic Purposes
+Tips for Teaching English for Academic Purposes

 1. Use authentic materials.

 Choose articles for your students that come from newspapers rather than an ESL site.
 For example, you can subscribe for full access to The New York Times and draw from the variety of articles published there.
 With sections like science, health, business and travel, you’ll definitely be able to find content that corresponds to your students’ desired fields of study.